 The Nitecore Concept 1 is a uniquely different type of flashlight which many users might find refreshing!

 Nitecore recommends you use an IMR 18650 battery.
 Basically I’ve found it works fine with any quality battery, either protected or unprotected.
 The cap screws down a little easier with flat-top cells, but should do fine with most button-tops as well.
-Just don’t use really CHEAP batteries, which are usually bad news in themselves, but, in this case, the Concept 1 won’t work on turbo mode if you do.
+Just don’t use CHEAP batteries, which are usually bad news in themselves, but, in this case, the Concept 1 won’t work on turbo mode if you do.